 Few law firms have the appellate experience per capita of Goldblatt Partners, at all appellate levels.
 Find out how we can help you with an appeal or a judicial review application.

-This consumer class action alleges that Peoples took unauthorized and illegal fees from prepaid credit cards.
+This consumer class action, which alleges that Peoples took unauthorized and illegal fees from prepaid credit cards, has been certified.

 This employment law class action, which alleges that Goodlife Fitness Centres did not pay certain of its employees the wages they were owed, now covers Goodlife clubs across the country.